Barrett is Player of the Year, Creger is Pitcher of the Year, Bargfeldt is Coach of the Year

-Under Bargfeldt's tutelage, Tulsa has produced three All-Americans, 37 all-conference players and 11 NFCA all-region players.
-In addition, the Golden Hurricane boasts 16 C-USA Academic Medalists, 10 C-USA All-Academic Team members, two Capital One/CoSIDA Academic All-Americans and four Academic All-District student-athletes.
-Pitcher Aimee Creger, a two-time All-American, became Tulsa's first student-athlete to represent the United States on the USA Softball Women's National Team.
+Under Bargfeldt's tutelage, Tulsa has produced five All-Americans, 44 all-conference players and 17 NFCA all-region players.
+In addition, the Golden Hurricane boasts 20 C-USA Academic Medalists, 12 C-USA All-Academic Team members, three Capital One/CoSIDA Academic All-Americans and five Academic All-District student-athletes.
+Pitcher Aimee Creger, a three-time All-American, became Tulsa's first student-athlete to represent the United States on the USA Softball Women's National Team.
 Additionally, three players - Jill Barrett, Samantha Cobb and Caitlin Everett - all represented the United States on the USA Baseball Women's National Team.
 In 2014, Barrett was Tulsa's first second-team All-American, and the first player to earn Academic All-American and All-America honors in the same season.

 Since 2006, the TU offense has set 13 separate single-season school records, including batting average, hits, runs, RBI, home runs, slugging percentage and on-base percentage.
 The Hurricane defense has twice matched the school fielding percentage record (.975) and in 2010 committed a program-low 36 errors.
 His pitching staffs have set seven records, including strikeouts, fewest hits allowed and opponent batting average.